Have you begun to notice a change?

-What we don’t realize yet, is this: There is NO ESCAPE.
+What we don’t realize yet, is this: We HAVE been dropped into a wholly new world.
+A new world from which there is NO ESCAPE.
 We are now in a totally new realm, that has opened up in the midst of our previous world.

-We are now unwittingly – for some, very unwilling, members of – The World Beyond 50.
+We are now unwitting members (for some a very unwilling interference) of – The World Beyond 50.

 The Human 50-Yard Line, is a timeline.

-It is a period of time in ones life, taking place around the age of 50-years old.
-In the past we’ve heard it referred to as the ‘mid-life-crisis’.
+It is a period of time in life that occurs around the age of 50-years old.
+In the past, we’ve heard it referred to as the ‘mid-life-crisis’.
 But it is far more than that.
-It truly is a period of sudden change in how life appears and flows for each person who lives to this age of life.
+It truly is a period of unexpected changes in how we anticipate and perceive life SHOUld flow at this stage of life.

 The timeline itself is a sliding point.
 For some it can actually occur before they reach 50.
 But for most it falls between 50 and 53.
-It’s a curious time in which our life experiences and our body’s mechanics reach a sort of, Nexus Point; a point of convergence; the intersection called, The Human 50-Yard Line.
+It’s a curious time in which our life experiences and our body’s mechanics reach a sort of, Nexus Point; a point of convergence.
+That point is at the intersection called, The Human 50-Yard Line.
 No, this one does NOT show up on our GPS map and it comes with little indication of which way to go once we arrive.

-For some it’s a discombobulating skid-to-a-stop at the Intersection of Life Before and Life From Now On.
-For others it’s more of a head-on collision with LIFE at the same Intersection.
+For some, this time becomes a discombobulating, skid-to-a-stop at the Intersection of Life Before and Life From Now On.
+For others, it’s more of a head-on collision with LIFE at the same Intersection.